Effect of dissipative environment on collapses and revivals of a nonlinear quantum oscillator: Abstract

 \section{Abstract}

-We study the dissipative dynamics of a wave packet passing through two different nonlinear media.
-The effect of dissipation on the known phenomenon of collapses and revivals of a wave packet as it evolves in a Kerr type nonlinear medium represented by the Hamiltonian $({a}^{\dag} a)^2$ is investigated.
+We study the dissipative dynamics of a wave packet passing through two different non-linear media.
+The effect of dissipation on the phenomenon of collapses and revivals of a wave packet as it evolves in a Kerr-type non-linear medium (represented by the Hamiltonian $({a}^{\dag} a)^2$) is investigated.
 We find that partial revivals do take place when dissipation values are moderate.
-We consider the next order nonlinearity represented by the Hamiltonian $({a}^{\dag} a)^3$ where we observe the phenomena of super revivals.
-The effect of dissipation in this case has an additional feature of number dependence for the case of displaced number states.
-Overall our simulations show the robustness of the phenomena of collapses and revivals in a dissipative environment.
+For a certain regime of parameters we find a solution where revivals do not die even in the presence of dissipation and the non-linearity appears to compensate for the energy and coherence loss.
+We consider the next order non-linearity, represented by the Hamiltonian $({a}^{\dag} a)^3$, where we observe the phenomena of super revivals.
+The effect of dissipation in this case has an additional feature of number dependence for the displaced number states.
+While our simulations explore the degree to which the phenomena of collapses and revivals degrades in a dissipative environment, we also discovered the presence of a situation where degradation is minimal.